srseshareddy/agent-api-node-client/README.md

 Here's an example that will get you started quickly with streaming events.

-1. Install the client library and `dotenv` with
+1. Install the client library and `dotenv`:

     ```sh
     npm install salesforce-agent-api-client dotenv